MangoTheCat/dbloadss/blogpost.md

 The best way to talk to a database from R is to use the [DBI](http://r-dbi.github.io/DBI/) database interface package.
 The [DBI project](https://r-dbi.org.) has been around for a while but received a boost with R Consortium funding.
 It provides a common interface to many databases integrating specific backend packages to each separate database type.
 For SQL Server we're going to use the [odbc](https://CRAN.R-project.org/package=odbc) backend.
 It has [great documentation](https://db.rstudio.com/odbc/) and since Microsoft released [ODBC drivers for Linux](https://docs.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server) it's a cinch to setup from most operating systems.

-Let's get the flights data from SQL Server.
-I'm running this code on my Windows 10 laptop, where I have a local SQL Server 17 instance running, with a database called `ml`.
+Let's get the flights data from SQL Server:

 ``` r
 library(DBI)